 c.
 Reference from article in a book:

 Ali, Sharique A, N Parveen and Ayesha S Ali (2021) In Herbal Medicine: Back to The Future, Promoting Melanocyte Regeneration Using Different Plants and Their Constituents – Vol 3

-Please note: An image can refer to the following: Graphs, photographs, maps, charts, paintings, drawings, diagrams, etc. Images must be embedded within the manuscript text of the article.
-Once the article accepted for publication, the author may be asked for an image in high resolution file format.
+Instructions for Preparation of Images: An image refers to the following: Graphs, photographs, maps, charts, paintings, drawings, diagrams, etc. Images must be embedded within the manuscript text between Results and Discussion of the article, not separately or at the end of the article.
+Once the article is accepted for publication, the author may be asked for submission of image in high resolution file formats.
 It is strongly recommended before embedding images in the manuscript, images must be prepared as mentioned below in the image specifications section.

 Image Copyright: For any image that the authors have not made themselves, the authors will need to have written permission to reproduce that image, even if the image is posted on the internet.
 It is the author’s responsibility to obtain permission to use the images, not the publishers.
 Permission must be obtained in writing before the article can be submitted.
 For complete information, please visit the Copyright Agency Limited website: http://www.copyright.com.au/get-information/about-copyright

-2 Critical Review Articles / Systematic Reviews / Meta-Analysis
+(II) Critical Review Articles / Systematic Reviews / Meta-Analysis

 (Simple Reviews Are not considered for publication in Biosc.Biotech.Res.Comm.)